-Note that the port listed in the above example is the default listing port of the I/PM managed server and not that of the WLS administration server.
+Note that the port listed in the above example is the default listening port of the I/PM managed server and not that of the WLS administration server.
+Both the host name and port must point to the I/PM server.
+In some cases the I/PM host name may be different from the administration server.

-6. Switch to the custom MBean server where the Oracle I/PM MBean is exposed.
+Switch to the custom MBean server where the Oracle I/PM MBean is exposed.